Homepage > Journal > The integration of Stripe payments in Django

 Stripe offers a service that guarantees both parties a fast, easy, and, above all, secure transaction.

-Stripe, as a payment service provider, offers multiple payment methods – including deferred payments or recurring billing.
+As a payment service provider, Stripe offers multiple payment methods – including deferred payments or recurring billing.

 Completing a particular transaction, obviously, involves making a payment.